armory/docs/content/en/plugins/github-integration/commit-status-notifications.md

 ---
-title: Configure GitHub Commit Status Echo notifications
+title: Enable GitHub Commit Status Echo notifications
-linkTitle: GitHub Notifications
+linkTitle: Enable Notifications
 weight: 10
 description: >
   Learn how to enable an enhanced Echo notification type which can be configured to send notifications for pipelines and/or stages statuses with custom context and description linking to the Spinnaker UI as a target URL.